aimldl/envs-and-tools/computing_environments/linux_ubuntu/how_to/configure_korean.md

 $ sudo apt install -y korean*
 ```

+[TODO: I think these commands are not enough to set up everything.
+But I keep it here at any rate for the future chance to revise this article.]

-A pop-up window `The language support is not installed completely` may open when the `Language Support` window is open again.
+A pop-up window `The language support is not installed completely` may open when the `Language Support` window is open for the first time.
 If so, click `install` and install the language support completely.

 <img src="images/ubuntu_18_04-language_support-the_language_support_is_not_installed_completely.png">

-[TODO: I think these commands are not enough to set up everything.
-But I keep it here at any rate for the future chance to revise this article.]

 ## 3. Reboot the system

 In the previous step, the language packs are installed.
 When the installation is complete, reboot the system.

 * Do reboot the system.